Le Musée français: Production

-Undertaken as a commercial enterprise, the publication remained in private hands throughout its long history, despite its national prominence.
+Undertaken as a commercial enterprise, the publication remained in private hands throughout its long history, despite its national prominence and considerable subsidation by the government.
 This “unofficial” status enabled its production during an era of violent political instability and warfare, and it facilitated the administration of hundreds of commissions of considerable expense to artists of various nationalities without the political scrutiny required of governmental patronage and awards.

 Laurent initially proposed his project in 1790 in a request for authorization to engrave the collections of paintings, classical sculpture and drawings of Louis XVI, without expense to the royal treasury.
 His idea was modelled on the celebrated Recueil Crozat of seventy years earlier; but official policy now reserved this privilege for the retinue of the Royal Academy of Painting and Sculpture, which was in turmoil due to events of the French Revolution.
-Laurent claimed to have funding for employment of thirty engravers and “a large number” draftsmen, along with a commercial network for international distribution.
+Laurent, who was never associated with this institution, due to his activities in commerce, had the backing of the King's First Gentleman, Alexandre d'Aumont; and he claimed to have funding for the employment of thirty engravers and “a large number” draftsmen, along with a commercial network for international distribution.
 A year later in August of 1791—two years before the opening of the Museum itself—he obtained permission to proceed and within 4 months was able to show preparatory drawings to the King; a handful of contracts for engravings are known from this and the following year, and one of the engravings was publicly exhibited at the Salon of 1793.

 Despite political contention, his authorization was renewed by the regimes of the Convention, the Directorate and the Consulat; and it was defended legislatively by no less a voice than Sebastien Mercier against the proposal of a state monopoly for the engraving of the Museum's collections.
-At the time of his alliance with Robillard-Peronville in 1802, Laurent was able to contribute a project of engravings and preparatory drawings valued at 50,000 francs; but this considerable investment was only 20% of what would eventually be needed to produce the 343 engravings of the first series of Le Musée français, without accounting for the additional expense of paper, printing, letterpress, etc.
+At the time of his alliance with Robillard-Peronville in 1802, Laurent was able to contribute an undertaking of engravings and preparatory drawings valued at 50,000 francs; but this considerable investment was only 20% of what would eventually be needed to produce the 343 engravings of the first series of Le Musée français, without accounting for the additional expense of paper, printing, letterpress, etc.